-Secretary of State Taxpayer number: Privilege period: Due date: file number or Enter the Texas taxpayer identification For annual filers, enter May 15, See the privilege period information Comptroller file number that has been assigned to your 2013.
+Secretary of State Taxpayer number: Due date: Privilege period: file number or Enter the Texas taxpayer identification For annual filers, enter May 15, See the privilege Comptroller file number that has been assigned to your period information 2012.
 If you are filing a final number: entity by the Comptroller's office.
-If you report, enter the due date that in the annual do not have an assigned number, enter was provided on the letter you report sections.
-The number your federal employer identification assigned to the received. entity by the SOS (FEI) number. or Comptroller.
+If you report, enter the due date that in the annual do not have an assigned number, enter was provided on the letter you The number report sections. your federal employer identification assigned to the received. entity by the SOS (FEI) number. or Comptroller.
 Report year: Taxpayer name: The year the report is due.
 The legal name of the entity filing the report.
-Texas Franchise Tax Report - Page 1 Mailing address: 13250 Annual Tcode The mailing Report year Due date aver number Privilege period covered by this report address of the entity filing the Secretary of State file number or Comptroller file number Taxpayer Name report.
-If there is Mailing address a change of address for this Blacken circle if the address has changed∎ ○ City ZIP Code Plus 4 State Country entity, please Blacken circle if this is a combined report Blacken circle if Total Revenue is adjusted for Tiered Partnership Election, see instructions blacken the circle Blacken circle if this is a Corporation or Limited Liability Company Blacken arcle if this is an Entity other than a Corporation or Limited Liability Company as indicated. \bigcirc If not twelve months, see instructions for annualized revenue NAICS code SIC code dm Combined Report: Accounting yea Accounting year begin date end date If this report is being filed on behalf of an affiliated Accounting year end date: group of entities See the accounting year Entity type: engaged in a unitary end date requirements Blacken circle if in the annual and final business, please this entity is legally blacken the circle report sections.
-Also see formed as a the accounting period accordingly. partnership, information in the association, trust Accounting year begin date: combined reporting or entity other See the accounting year begin section. than a corporation, date requirements in the limited liability SIC code: annual and final report company or Tiered Partnership: Enter the code that is sections.
-Also see the financial institution.
-If you are making a tiered appropriate for the accounting period partnership election and taxable entity or the information in are the upper tier entity code that reflects the NAICS code: the combined including revenue passed overall business activity Enter the code that is reporting to you by the lower tier of a combined group. appropriate for the taxable section. entity, or if you are the The 1987 Standard entity or the code that reflects lower tier entity excluding Industrial Classification the overall business activity revenue passed to an (SIC) codes can be of a combined group.
-The Entity type: Blacken circle if this entity upper tier entity, blacken found at www.osha.gov/ North American Industry is legally formed as a this circle and complete pls/imis/sicsearch.html.
-Classification System (NAICS) Form 05-175.
-Do not See "Tax Rates" on codes can be found at corporation, limited liability company or blacken this circle just page 3 to determine if www.census.gov/eos/www/ because you own an financial institution. you are a qualifying naics/.
+Texas Franchise Tax Report - Page 1 Mailing address: [3250 Annual The mailing ■ Report year Due date aver number Privilege period covered by this report address of the entity filing the Secretary of Slate file number or Comptroller file number report.
+If there is Mailing address a change of address for this City Blacken circle if the Plus 4 entity, please Blacken circle if this is a combined report Blacken circle if Total Revenue is adjusted for Tiered Partnership Election, see instructions blacken the circle Blacken circle if this is a Corporation or Limited Liability Company Blacken circle if this is an Entity other than a Corporation or Limited Liability Company as indicated.
+If not twelve months, see instructions for annualized revenue Accounting year Accounting year Combined Report: egin date eng date If this report is being filed on behalf of an affiliated group of entities Entity type: engaged in a unitary Accounting year end date: Blacken circle if business, please See the accounting year this entity is legally blacken the circle end date requirements accordingly. formed as a in the annual and final partnership, report sections.
+Also see association, trust Accounting year begin date: the accounting period or entity other See the accounting year begin information in the than a corporation, date requirements in the combined reporting limited liability annual and final report section.
+Tiered Partnership: company or sections.
+Also see the If you are making a tiered financial institution. accounting period partnership election and information in SIC code: are the upper tier entity the combined Enter the code that is NAICS code: including revenue passed reporting appropriate for the Enter the code that is to you by the lower tier section. taxable entity or the appropriate for the taxable entity, or if you are the code that reflects the entity or the code that reflects lower tier entity excluding overall business activity the overall business activity revenue passed to an Entity type: of a combined group. of a combined group.
+The upper tier entity, blacken Blacken circle if this entity The 1987 Standard North American Industry this circle and complete is legally formed as a Industrial Classification Classification System (NAICS) Form 05-175.
+Do not found at www.osha.gov/ pls/imis/sicsearch.html.